sparkfabrik/company-playbook/content/resources/seniority-acc-developer .md

 </span>

-* You help improve internal projects (even if just with bug fixes or documentation) based on your skills, aspirations and training goals.
+* You substantially improve internal projects (new features, bug fixes, documentation) based on your skills, aspirations and training goals.

 <span class='score only-print'>